-5.2 Download ERDDAP data
+4.1 Download ERDDAP data

-5.2.1 Example 1
+4.1.1 Example 1

 Suppose we wished to access a subset of the sea surface temperature (SST) dataset identified in the previous section: erdMWsstd8day?sst.
+We will use the upwell dbERDDAPServer object that we created in the last section that is connected to https://upwell.pfeg.noaa.gov/erddap.
 From the previous example, we know that the SST data are indexed by time, altitude, latitude (degrees North) and longitude (degrees East).
-We can use the function dberddap to pull in the data.
+We can use method get to pull in the data.

 In this example, we will search for data on a small grid of the coast of southern California on November 13th, 2012.
 We need to specify each axis.
 ERDDAP requires a set of array indices indicating the portion of the dataset to retrieve.
 As there are four index variables, there will be four sets of array indices [].
 Each array index must have the form where start is either an index number into the data or is specified in the units of measure, e.g. a timestamp for a time axis.
+For grid a grid axis of size N, indices range from 0 to N-1.
 When referencing by unit, you must surround the value with parentheses ().
 We indicated that we wanted to retrieve data from November 13th, 2012.
-We would specify this as follows using a standard time notation: YYY-MM-DDTHH:MM:SSZ where Z indicates that the time is in UTC.
+We would specify this as follows using ISO8601 time notation: YYYY-MM-DDTHH:MM:SSZ where Z indicates that the time is in UTC.